 What's the news?

-On March 26, Google announced that after 18 months of testing it is beginning to roll out the mobile-first index.
-Back in 2016 Google first detailed its plan to change the way its search index operates and how it will eventually use the mobile version of a website’s content to index its pages.
-Google further explained, “Related, we recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.”
+Back in 2016 Google first detailed its plan to change the way its search index operates and how it would eventually use the mobile version of a website’s content to index its pages.
+On page speed, Google further explained, “Related, we recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.”

-Mobile-first means that Google is crawling and ranking content based on the mobile index and then using those results for both mobile and desktop SERPs.
+Mobile-first indexing means that when a site has a different URL for desktop and mobile, Google is crawling and indexing content based on the mobile site first and then primarily using those results for both mobile and desktop SERPs.
+If a site is responsive, there will be no change in the indexing.

-BrightEdge Research has found that during the mobile-first calibration period, rank for the same queries–across mobile and desktop–was different for 79% of searches.
+BrightEdge Research has found that during the mobile-first indexing calibration period, rank for the same queries--across mobile and desktop--was different for 79% of searches.
 And that 35% of the time the content from a domain that ranks highest is a different page in mobile than in desktop results.
 This is a topic that BrightEdge has been tracking and reporting on since the big mobile update of April 2015.
-We will continue to monitor the degree of alignment and difference in desktop and mobile results after this rollout.
+We will continue to monitor the degree of alignment and difference in desktop and mobile results after this mobile-first rollout.

-With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first index:
+With these changes, brands should continue to focus on 3 primary objectives to succeed with the mobile-first indexing:

 - Quality.
 Quality content is authoritative and engaging.